 Up Close and Personal: 65 Years and Counting presents the legendary entertainer performing some of his favorite songs and sharing career highlights through songs, film clips, anecdotes, and audience Q&A.

 As a world renowned record setting performer, Wayne Newton sits atop the Mount Rushmore of Entertainers as a Living Legend

 4x – #1 Hits

-Performed over 30,000 live shows in Las Vegas for over 40 million people across six decades
+Currently headlining at The Flamingo Las Vegas, he has performed over 30,000 live shows in Las Vegas for over 40 million people across six decades

 Star recipient on the Hollywood Walk of Fame

 14 feature film appearances including “Vegas Vacation” and “License to Kill”

 Named as one of the “Top Three Entertainers of the Century in Nevada and around the World” along with Frank Sinatra and Elvis Presley

 Awarded the honor of “Chairman of the USO Celebrity Circle”